nightspirit/redis-sockjs-chat/README.md

 module.exports = Redis;
 ```

-For each websocket, I would like a write a wrpper class to encapsulate the event and logic.
+For each websocket, I'd like a write a wrpper class to encapsulate the event and logic.
 I will name it as User.

 ```javascript
 function User(sock,redis){